tl;dr/summary: Dore is a more gay-male, raunchier version of Folsom. See you there.

 Visuals and lighting by local master RAGErLAZER.

-Full details coming soon but you can also follow TrophyDad’s Facebook page and see lots of photo galleries on the TrophyDad Facebook page.
+Full details on the Facebook page for the event but you can also follow TrophyDad’s Facebook page and see lots of photo galleries on the TrophyDad Facebook page.

 Saturday, July 30th